 The overall compensation program is designed to result in compensation that is commensurate with Company and individual performance.
-High levels of performance should yield cash compensation which is competitive externally and equitable internally.
-Incentive stock compensation should combine with cash compensation to competitively reward high levels of performance, create an incentive for attainment of longer-term objectives and provide a tool to retain key management talent.
+High levels of performance should yield compensation which is competitive externally and equitable internally.
+The Committee periodically assesses the Company's compensation programs to confirm that incentives are in place to retain key management talent, reward attainment of longer term objectives and assure that these programs do not provide undue encouragement for risky behavior on the part of individuals or the executive management team.

-Executive compensation is comprised of three major components: (i) base salaries reviewed annually by the Compensation Committee, (ii) cash incentive bonuses awarded on individual and Company performance, and (iii) long-term equity incentives awarded annually based on individual and Company performance.
+Executive compensation is comprised of three major components: (i) base salaries reviewed annually by the Compensation Committee, (ii) cash bonuses distributed from the Company's profit sharing program based on individual and Company performance, and (iii) long-term equity incentives awarded annually based on an individual officer's level of responsibility along with Company and individual performance.
 The compensation mix of cash and long-term incentives for the CEO is similar to that of other executive officers of the Company, and is believed to be consistent with compensation provided to similar positions at comparable organizations.
-The CEO is eligible to participate in all Company benefit programs including those available to other executive officers, and receives no additional perquisites beyond those provided to other executive officers, as described below.
+The CEO is eligible to participate in all Company benefit programs including those available to other executive officers, as described below.

 In order to assure that executive compensation is both competitive and appropriate, the Compensation Committee reviews executive compensation in its entirety before determining compensation level adjustments to any specific components.
-As such, the Compensation Committee considers the value of cash and incentive stock compensation, as well as non-cash benefits such as perquisites and the calculated values of any retirement benefits provided under the Company's defined benefit, defined contribution and supplemental retirement plans.
+As such, the Compensation Committee considers the value of cash and incentive stock compensation.
+Non-cash benefits, such as perquisites, and the calculated values of any retirement benefits provided under the Company's defined benefit, defined contribution and supplemental retirement plans are also considered, though these elements are given less weight.
 Gains from prior incentive stock awards are not taken into account, as these were awards earned and granted based on prior performance.

 The Compensation Committee also periodically compares all compensation components for executive officers with data on similar positions at other organizations with which the Company competes for talent.
 When evaluating external competitiveness, third party survey data, as well as information from other resources and industry contacts, are considered.
 In reviewing comparative data, the Company does not engage in benchmarking for establishing compensation levels relative to any predetermined point.
-In the Committee's view, third party survey data provides insight into external competitiveness, but is not an appropriate single basis for establishing compensation levels.
-This is primarily due to the Company's unique structure, differences in the size of surveyed companies, and the lack of sufficient appropriate matches to provide statistical relevance.
-The Company's preference is that performance, rather than benchmarking data, drive executive compensation.
-As such, the processes used by the Compensation Committee to establish and adjust executive compensation levels take into consideration external data along with performance, experience, retention, potential and internal equity.
+In the Committee's view, third party survey data provides insight into external competitiveness, but is not an appropriate single basis for establishing companies, and the lack of sufficient appropriate matches to provide statistical relevance.
+The Company's preference is that performance, rather than benchmarking data, drive executive compensation levels take into consideration Committee to establish and adjust executive compensation levels take into consideration external data along with performance, experience, retention, potential and internal equity.

-In 2006, the Committee retained Towers Perrin to provide comparative data on cash and total executive compensation prior to review and adjustment of executive management compensation for 2007.
+During 2007, the Compensation Committee retained Towers Perrin to provide comparative data on cash and total executive compensation prior to review and adjustment of executive management compensation for 2008.
 Data was provided for the Business and Professional Services, Financial Services and Payment Processing business segments.
-Consistent with prior years and the Company's intent not to engage in benchmarking, the Compensation Committee did not rely solely on comparative data, but did consider such elements when exercising its own judgment in determining 2007 compensation.
-Towers Perrin's overall conclusion confirmed the Committee's belief that 2007 compensation levels were appropriate for the Company.
+Consistent with prior years and the Company's intent not to engage in benchmarking, the Compensation Committee did not rely solely on comparative data, but did consider such elements when exercising its own judgment in determining 2008 compensation.
+Towers Perrin's overall conclusion confirmed the Committee's belief that 2008 compensation levels were appropriate for the Company.